Trefonix/BASIC-to-LittleManAssembly-Compiler/README.md

 Allowed syntax:

 -print

 Usage: print a

 Description: Prints the variable a to the screen

 -input

 Usage: input a

 Description: Takes a value into the 'INBOX' and then assigns that to the variable a.

 -int
 Usage: int a

 Description: Declares and assigns a memory location for use as a variable labelled 'a'

 Selection statement:

--if statement
+if statement

 Usage: if a = b

--print b
+print b

--[optional] else
+[optional] else

--print a
+print a

--endif
+endif

 Loops:
 You can have any loop as long as it's a while loop.